golang-design/research/content/posts/cgo-handle.md

 ## The Accepted Approach

-As one can see, the previous approach is more complicated than expected: it relies on the foundation that runtime garbage collector is not a moving garbage collector, and an argument though interfaces will escape to the heap.
+As one may have realized, the previous approach is much more complicated than expected and non-trivial: it relies on the foundation that runtime garbage collector is not a moving garbage collector, and an argument though interfaces will escape to the heap.

 Although several other places in the internal runtime implementation rely on these facts, such as the channel implementation, it is still a little over-complicated than what we expected.